Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-\item The bound for systems in the form \ref{canonical_form} that is polynomial on $m$ and $\Delta$, for any fixed $n$.
+\item The bound for systems in the form \ref{canonical_form} that is polynomial in $m$ and $\Delta$, for any fixed $n$.
 In comparison with the bound \eqref{BarvComplexity}, this bound has a much better dependence on $n$, considering $\Delta$ as a parameter.
-For example, taking $m = O(n)$ and $\Delta = 2^{O(n)}$, the above bound becomes $2^{O(n)}$, which is even faster, than the state of the art algorithm for the problem \ref{FProb}, due to Dadush, Peikert \& Vempala \cite{DadushDis,DadushFDim}, with the complexity bound $O(n)^n\cdot \poly(\phi)$;
+For example, taking $m = O(n)$ and $\Delta = 2^{O(n)}$, the above bound becomes $2^{O(n)}$, which is even faster, than the state of the art algorithm for the problem \ref{FProb}, due to Reis \& Rothvoss \cite{log_ILP}, with the complexity bound $\log(n)^{O(n)}\cdot \poly(\phi)$;

-\item The general bound, for systems in the canonical or the standard forms, that is polynomial on $\Delta$, for any fixed $d$.
-Taking $\Delta = d^{o(d)}$, the last bound becomes which again gives a faster algorithm for the ILP feasibility problem, than the state of the art $O(n)^n\cdot \poly(\phi)$-complexity algorithm, due to \cite{DadushDis,DadushFDim}.
+\item The general bound, for systems in the canonical or the standard forms, that is polynomial on $\Delta$, for any fixed $n$;

 \item The bound